Exus Blog Article

 How rigorous is your credit analysis?

-Banks must discuss and document proof that policies and procedures are up to new standards, particularly as rumours circulate that Basel IV is on the horizon.
+Banks must discuss and document proof that policies and procedures are up to new standards, particularly as rumors circulate that Basel IV is on the horizon.
 KPMG explores what this could look like here.

 With non-performing loans on the rise, banks must adapt to become much more efficient and tech-savvy in collections and recovery to stay profitable—since they cannot rely completely on new business if they want to grow.